guruprasad-afk/tellurian/README.md

 ### Yaml file for parsing

-An [example yaml file](../examples/example1.yml) has been included for reference.
+An example yaml file has been included in the examples directory for reference.
 It creates a single droplet with a basic nginx server and links it to the domain `example-domain.com`.
 After running the application with the yaml file, you should be able to see a simple web page at `example-domain.com`

 **Replace `example-domain.com` with your own domain**